 There are 3 major reasons:

 - Grains like oats, quinoa, and buckwheat are an excellent source of soluble dietary fiber.
-In oats specifically, high levels of β-glucan are present, which is considered to be the major active component of oats due to its cholesterol-lowering and antidiabetic effects (1).
-These grains work to stabilize your blood sugar and encourage satiety, keeping you energized and satisfied more effectively.
+In oats specifically, high levels of β-glucan are present, which is considered to be the major active component of oats due to its ability to support healthy cholesterol levels and balanced blood sugar levels.
+(1).
+These grains work to support balanced blood sugar levels and encourage satiety, keeping you energized and satisfied more effectively.
 (As we dive into diabetes and pregnancy later this season, recipes like this will leap to the front of the line.)

-- Many grains also hold bioactive phytochemicals with strong antioxidant and anti-inflammatory effects, ideal for fertility & preconception as well as pregnancy & breastfeeding.
-In fact, most of us will benefit from incorporating anti-inflammatory-oriented foods into our diets.
+- Many grains also hold bioactive phytochemicals with strong antioxidant and immune supporting effects, ideal for fertility & preconception as well as pregnancy & breastfeeding.
+In fact, most of us will benefit from incorporating these foods into our diets.

 - Most grains - though often processed with or in the same facilities with wheat - are inherently gluten-free, making them a great option for celiac patients and those sensitive to gluten (2).
 Do make sure you select “gluten-free” specifically when shopping for your dried grains!
 It should always be marked on the container to prove there was no cross-contamination.